Forrester Wave™ Q3, 2023 Recognizes Netcore Unbxd as a Leader Learn more

 Technical Writer

-Peter, as we know his characteristics by past behavior, is quite particular about his shopping habits.
+As we know from his characteristics and past behavior, Peter is quite particular about his shopping habits.
 He doesn't trust easily, and he doesn't get impressed easily, either.
-Trust is definitely a relative issue when you compare the shopping experience online with the one you often visit in your city, the standalone market.
+Trust is a relative issue when you compare the shopping experience online with the one you often visit in your city, the standalone market.

-The shops that still highly retain shoppers have a magnificent 'return-again' factor; why you may ask?
-The reason is the stupendous combination of the 'human touch' of personalization and the ethical organization of products.
+The shops that still highly retain shoppers have a magnificent 'return-again' factor; why, you may ask?
+The reason is the spectacular combination of the 'human touch' of personalization and the ethical organization of products.

-Even the shops with umpteen diverse products may not have the visibility that the other shops may have because of proper segregation.
-Who doesn't like to see dairy products, bathing products, snacks, and accessories, segregated adequately into different sections as you enter the shop?
+Even the shops with umpteen diverse products may not have the visibility the other shops may have because of proper segregation.
+Who doesn't like to see dairy products, bathing products, snacks, and accessories segregated adequately into different sections as you enter the shop?

 'What is' and 'Why' Merchandising?

-Merchandising is a technique by which you properly organize your products for online shoppers to help them make easy and quick decisions.
+Merchandising is how you properly organize your products for online shoppers to help them make easy and quick decisions.
 This is to your online store what planograms are to a mom-and-pop store.
 And not just about the shoppers.
-Merchandising revolves around growing your own revenue cycle.
+Merchandising revolves around growing your revenue cycle.

 But the real-time analysis displays that most of the time, the Merchandisers don't even exploit these techniques as much as they have paid for.

-Merchandising techniques by Unbxd are evolved in such a way that they entice the customers and cater to the shopper's persona in the best possible manner.
+Merchandising techniques by Unbxd have evolved in such a way that they entice the customers and cater to the shopper's persona in the best possible manner.

-The most common reason for an average search experience is looking at the analytics tab only to judge the selling products, like hot cakes.
-But the worthiness comes out when you check the tab for underperforming products, cart abandonment rate, zero search results, and most-searched queries.
-With all the parameters in place, a workaround to add diverse synonyms of the most-searched queries, avoid misspellings, and share the marketing mailers with the shoppers who left the cart without placing an order.
+The most common reason for an average search experience is looking at the analytics tab only to judge the selling products, like hotcakes.
+But the worthiness comes out when you check the account for underperforming products, cart abandonment rate, zero search results, and most searched queries.
+With all the parameters in place, a workaround to add diverse synonyms of the most-searched questions, avoid misspellings, and share the marketing mailers with the shoppers who left the cart without placing an order.

 Calculate and tabulate the relevancy settings for plausible behavior.
 Then, improve your search logic with Unbxd and showcase only the best results that emulsify buying satisfaction.